 TikTok is the fastest-growing social platform, with eight new users joining every second, according to Hootsuite.
 The short-form video app is the go-to place to share quick videos or funky audio tracks, and brands have taken notice.
 With many people drawn to TikTok, it’s a good place for sponsored promotions.
 If your brand wants to run an influencer marketing campaign on TikTok, you might wonder about the cost.
 Just how much do TikTok influencers charge?
 To help, IZEA offers some insights from years of influencer compensation data.

-Years ago influencers would trade free products for a positive review or a quick snap on their channel, but those days are gone.
-Most influencers, no matter what the channel, expect compensation to create and share a sponsored post with their audience.
+Years ago, influencers would trade free products for a positive review or a quick snap on their channel, but those days are gone.
+Most influencers, no matter the channel, expect compensation to create and share a sponsored post with their audience.

 If the influencer is asked to review a product or showcase a product in a picture, the product should be sent to him or her free of charge.

 Costs vary.
 Every TikTok influencer is different, and so is every compensation discussion.
 Why is that?
 Several factors impact influencer pay.
 The following factors tend to drive costs up:

 As you might suspect, influencers with mega audiences often charge more.
 Kim Kardashian, for example, who has 306M followers on Instagram, charges $300,000-$500,000 for one endorsement.
 While her pay scale is certainly on the high end, it does show a direct correlation between compensation and audience size.